AdFabConnect/magentofuse/README.md

 #Usage
 ## Create a new project
 ```
-composer create-project adfab/magentofuse new-project 1.8.1.0-dev
+composer create-project adfab/magentofuse new-project
 ```
-(Check available branches to know which versions of Magento are available)

 **BEWARE : Your Mysql account must have a password**

 This command will :
-- download the Magento version 1.8.1.0
+- Ask the Magento version you want to install then download it (be patient, Magento download servers are even slower than composer updates).
+Note version have to >= 1.9.0.0
 - Install the PHPUnit module
-- Install the Magento Bootstrap 3 boilerplate
 - Install the Grunt config
 - Enter the installation process : Answer each question including database config.

-Once done, update your /etc/hosts file + your web server configuration.
+Once done and only if needed, update your /etc/hosts file + your web server configuration.
 Relaunch the web server, and you're ready to go !

 ## Redo the Magento config + database install
 If you want to launch specific Magento install, check first that there is no app/etc/local.xml file so that the Magento install can be launched.
 Then :